 “No one is boring, but many forget to be interesting.”

-I’m not into spin, scripts or branding buzzwords.
-I’m into resonance.
-Because communication that people can ‘feel’ changes everything: outcomes, relationships, communities, culture.
+So, I’m not one of those people who is into spin, scripts or buzzwords.
+I’m into resonance - communication people can feel.

 Penny’s Origin Story